 See more blog articles from Criminal Defense Attorney Carl Jordan >>

 The Holmes Youthful Trainee Act (HYTA) is a Michigan statute that allows youthful offenders to avoid a conviction on their criminal history for crimes they committed.
-It allows them to walk away from their case without a criminal record.

 When a young adult is granted HYTA status, and successfully completes the HYTA probation, felony and misdemeanors will not show up on his or her permanent record.
 This means a youthful mistake will not show up when a future employer or other official searches your criminal record.

 HYTA is an age-based diversion program for adults aged 18 – 26 who plead guilty to certain offenses.
 The court does not enter a judgment of conviction.
 Their cases are shielded from public view and dismissed upon successful completion of probation.